VAT on professional services

 Subsequently, this VAT collected will be paid to the Ministry of Finance and Public Credit, this is done this way because in practice it is difficult for the tax authorities to collect this tax from each of the taxpayers, which is why a scheme was established in the which products, goods and services are recorded.
 For this reason, the amount of VAT is added to the base or real price so that this is paid when making the corresponding tax declarations.

-We are obliged to pay the value added tax for natural and legal persons that in national territory carry out activities of alienation, provision of independent services, temporary use or enjoyment of goods and the importation of goods or services.
+We are obliged to pay the value added tax for individuals and legal entities that in national territory carry out activities of alienation, provision of independent services, temporary use or enjoyment of goods, and the importation of goods or services.

 For this reason, it is important that every natural or legal person, when quoting their fees for the provision of a service or product, clarify to the client that VAT is included or not within said price, because if not, the service provider will end up paying it. of his own income even when it would not be his place to do so.